mam1/Pcon-TNG/README.md

 Rx P9_26 <---------- Tx 0

 The BeagleBone initiates all communications.
+The C3 has a cog monitoring the serial connection.
 Communication is packet based.
 A packet starts with a 2 byte header followed by byte that contains the number of following data bytes.
 The last byte is a checksum.
+The BeagleBone sends a packet which contains a frame.
+The frame type determines the action the C3 takes.
+The C3 ends the conversation by sending the BeagleBone an ACK frame type.

     <packet header><packet length><packet data><checksum>